dvarrazzo/replisome/README.rst

 .. __: http://initd.org/psycopg/docs/extras.html#psycopg2.extras.ReplicationCursor.start_replication

 ``pretty-print`` [``bool``] (default: ``false``)
-    Add whitespaces in the output for readibility.
+    Add whitespace to the output for readibility.

 ``include`` [``json``]
-    Choose what tables and what content to see of these tables.
-The command, together with ``exclude``, can be used several times: each table will be considered for inclusion or exclusion by matching it against all the commands specified in order.
-The last matching command will take effect (e.g. you may exclude an entire schema and then include only one specific table into it).
+    Choose which tables and filter content from those tables.
+This command together with ``exclude`` can be used several times: each table will be considered for inclusion or exclusion by matching it against all the commands specified in order from left to right.
+The last matching command will override previous commands. (e.g. you may exclude an entire schema and then include only one specific table from it).

     The parameter is a JSON object which may contain the following keys: